Raghamalini/Quiz-mania/README.md

 **Quiz App**
 A dynamic, topic-based quiz application built with JavaScript.
-Users can select quiz topics like General Knowledge, Science, Math, and History, answer timed questions, and view a visual score result with a circular progress indicator.
+Users can select quiz topics like Javascript, C++, Python, Java answer timed questions, and view a visual score result with a circular progress indicator.

 **Features**
 🔘 Topic Selection – Choose from multiple categories before starting the quiz.